EasternStandard/git-workflow/pantheon.md

 The "test" and "live" environments are frozen at the highest tag ending in `nn`.
 It's important to note that this is a numeric sorting, not a string sorting, so while `2` sorts higher than `20` when you're looking at an alphabetical list of tags, Pantheon will load the tag ending in `20` rather than `2`.

-## Multi-dev Environments
+## Multidev Environments

-Multi-dev environments operate under the same principle as the "dev" environment: the environment reflects the `HEAD` commit of the branch that was set up for the environment.
-Multi-dev environments have an 11-character restriction on the name of the branch and **MUST** use alpha-numeric characters and dashes, not underscores.
-It is generally best to create a multi-dev environment using the Pantheon dashboard, though it is also possible to create a git branch outside of Pantheon, as long as it follows the naming restrictions, and later convert it into a multi-dev environment.
-Multi-dev environments will live at the url `https://[branch-name]-[site-name].pantheonsite.io`.
+Multidev environments operate under the same principle as the "dev" environment: the environment reflects the `HEAD` commit of the branch that was set up for the environment.
+Multidev environments have an 11-character restriction on the name of the branch and **MUST** use alpha-numeric characters and dashes, not underscores.
+It is generally best to create a multidev environment using the Pantheon dashboard, though it is also possible to create a git branch outside of Pantheon, as long as it follows the naming restrictions, and later convert it into a multidev environment.
+Multidev environments will live at the url `https://[branch-name]-[site-name].pantheonsite.io`.

 ### Merging environment/branches